 5 tips to protect your website

 Below are 5 tips to protect your website from hackers and cybercriminals.

 Tip #1: Constantly update your website

-When you make updates, it simply helps to rectify problems or fix any problems that may arise in the future.
+When you make updates, it simply allows you to rectify problems or fix possible problems that may occur in the future.
 While designing your site, opt for solutions that have regular updates.
 With each update, additional protections are integrated and vulnerabilities are fixed.
 Therefore, these updates are of vital importance as they strengthen the security of your website.

-Most of the time when a hacker arrives on your site, the first thing they’ll try to do is log into the platform using a different combination of passwords.
-So, having said that, if for example you have users who are using passwords that are too simple, this can be a gateway for cybercriminal attacks.
-So, more often than not you need to tell your customers to use a strong or difficult password.
+Most of the time when a hacker arrives on your site, the first thing they will try to do is log into the platform and try different combinations of passwords.
+So, having said that, if you have among other users who use passwords that are too simple, this can be a doorway for attacks from cybercriminals.
+So, during it is done more often tell your customers to use a strong or difficult password.
 However, if you are lacking inspiration, you can use tools such as KeePass or LastPass which allow you to have sufficiently complex passwords to protect your site against hackers.

 Tip #3: Avoid overloading your website with unreliable extensions

 Tip #5: Enable two-factor authentication

 Two-factor authentication is an identification procedure that adds a second element to the traditional password, among other things, a strong password.
-You can enable two-level authentication: either by using a password and a phone number or a password with an email address.
-This means that whenever someone tries to connect, you can send them a code via SMS that they can use to validate that they really are who they say they are.
+You can enable authentication at two levels: either using a password and a phone number or a password with an email address.
+This means that each time someone tries to log in, you can text them a code that they can use to validate that they really are who they say they are.
 Among other things, even if someone guesses your password, they will not be able to access your account.
 Here are examples of authentications available in the app store of your mobile device: Google Authenticator, LastPass Authenticator, Microsoft Authenticator, Authy